-- 14 An entity shall change an accounting policy only if the change: - (a) is required by an Australian Accounting Standard; or - (b) results in the financial statements providing reliable and more relevant information about the effects of transactions, other events or conditions on the entity's financial position, financial performance or cash flows. - Users of financial statements need to be able to compare the financial statements of an entity over time to identify trends in its financial position, financial performance and cash flows.
-Therefore, the same accounting policies are applied within each period and from one period to the next unless a change in accounting policy meets one of the criteria in paragraph 14. - 16 The following are not changes in accounting policies: - (a) the application of an accounting policy for transactions, other events or conditions that differ in substance from those previously occurring; and - (b) the application of a new accounting policy for transactions, other events or conditions that did not occur previously or were immaterial. - The initial application of a policy to revalue assets in accordance with AASB 116 Property, Plant and Equipment or AASB 138 Intangible Assets is a change in an accounting policy to be dealt with as a revaluation in accordance with AASB 116 or AASB 138, rather than in accordance with this Standard. - Paragraphs 19-31 do not apply to the change in accounting policy described in paragraph 17.
+- 14 An entity shall change an accounting policy only if the change: - (a) is required by an Australian Accounting Standard; or - (b) results in the financial statements providing reliable and more relevant information about the effects of transactions, other events or conditions on the entity's financial position, financial performance or cash flows. - 15 Users of financial statements need to be able to compare the financial statements of an entity over time to identify trends in its financial position, financial performance and cash flows.
+Therefore, the same accounting policies are applied within each period and from one period to the next unless a change in accounting policy meets one of the criteria in paragraph 14.